lady-h-world/My_Garden/reading_pages/Crystal_Ball/crystal_power.md

 ### Simulated Data
-The crystal ball can create data from nowhere too!
+The crystal ball has the ability to generate data seemingly out of thin air too!

 * [clusters simulation][7]

 ## Crystal Magic
-Besides getting the data, Lady H. has found some other power this crystal ball has.
-Please read each story below to see more details!
+Besides getting the data, Lady H. has found a few more power this crystal ball carries.
+Check each story below to see more details!

 * [Dimension Reduction][8]